Xperidia/Super-Cooking-Panic/README.md

 # Super Cooking Panic (Garry's Mod Gamemode)

-A team based gamemode where you collect ingredients and put them in the cooking pot in order to get points.
+The gamemode where you collect ingredients (all the stuff you can grab) for your team's cooking pot and score the most points.

 **Please note that this gamemode is in development!
-Expect missing features!**
+Expect missing features, bugs and issues.**

 This gamemode was made during the [GmodStore Gamemode Competition 2020](https://www.gmodstore.com/community/threads/7507).